Matt Ham

 OP Site Pastor

-Matt was born and raised in the small farming town of Mullins, SC.
-Growing up, most of his time was spent playing sports or hunting with his dad and 2 brothers.
-He grew up in the church but did not understand the gospel of grace and as a result he didn’t love Jesus (or anyone else) half as much as he loved himself.
-Matt was a very self-righteous person who really hurt his family and friends with his arrogant pride, judgment, and criticism.
+Matt was born and raised in the small farming town of Mullins, South Carolina.
+Growing up, most of his time was spent playing sports or hunting with his dad and two brothers.
+He grew up in the church, but for many years he misunderstood the gospel of grace—and as a result, he loved himself far more than he loved Jesus or the people around him.
+Looking back, Matt is quick to say that his life was marked by a lot of self-righteousness and pride, and that the Lord has been extraordinarily patient and merciful with him.

-In 2006, Matt married the most amazing woman he had ever met, Stephanie, and they moved to Charlotte to finish his seminary training.
-Upon arriving in Charlotte, good friends invited them to Hope, where he met Mark Upton and Matt Guzi and began to experience a gospel-centered community like he had never seen before.
-The authenticity of the people at Hope, especially the leaders, who led out of their weakness and need of grace, was both attractive and scary at the same time.
+In 2006, Matt married the most amazing woman he had ever met, Stephanie, and they moved to Charlotte so he could complete his seminary training.
+Soon after arriving, friends invited them to Hope Community Church, where Matt met Mark Upton and Matt Guzi and encountered a gospel-centered community unlike anything he had known before.
+The authenticity of the people—especially leaders who openly led out of weakness and a deep need for grace—was both deeply attractive and, at times, unsettling.

-Over the next two years, Jesus used Hope to help Matt understand the gospel of grace at a deeper and richer level than he ever imagined.
-He began to understand that he was a far worse sinner than he ever knew, but also that he was more deeply loved than he could have ever dreamed.
-In May of 2008, Matt graduated from Reformed Theological Seminary in Charlotte with his Masters of Divinity degree and accepted a call to Hope as a pastor.
-He still wakes up most days thinking that the gospel is too good to be true for a sinner like him.
+Over the next several years, Jesus used Hope to press the gospel deeper into Matt’s heart.
+He came to see more clearly that he was far more sinful than he ever realized, and at the very same time, far more loved than he could have ever imagined.
+In May of 2008, Matt graduated from Reformed Theological Seminary in Charlotte with a Master of Divinity degree and accepted a call to Hope as a pastor.
+He still wakes up most mornings surprised by the goodness of the gospel and grateful that it really is true for sinners like him.